amrosnik/legiscrapor/README.md

 This is being done in conjunction with a non-profit that publishes open comparative datasets on legislation around the world.

-This codebase is a collection of Python modules and scripts.
+This codebase is a collection of Python modules and scripts; eventually this will become a Python package!
 Selenium is heavily employed to automate clicking through websites.
 We assume one can find relevant legislation for a topic by downloading PDFs found by searching the website's database for specific keywords,